DmytroPoltavskyi/fingerprint/README.md

 # Fingerprint

-A universal browser fingerprinting solution that collects the most stable and reliable device characteristics across different browsers and webviews.
-This project focuses on gathering fingerprint data that remains consistent regardless of the browser, application, or webview environment.
+A universal browser fingerprinting solution based on **extensive research and analysis** of device characteristics across different browsers and webviews.
+This project represents a comprehensive study of browser APIs and parameters to identify the most stable and reliable fingerprinting data.

+## Research Foundation

+This project is the result of **thorough investigation** into browser fingerprinting techniques.
+Every parameter has been:

+- **Extensively tested** across multiple browsers and environments
+- **Carefully evaluated** for cross-browser consistency and stability
+- **Rigorously analyzed** to ensure universal compatibility
+- **Systematically filtered** to exclude volatile or browser-specific data

+The selected parameters represent the **most reliable subset** of all available browser characteristics, specifically chosen to meet the demanding requirements of universal device identification.

 ## Core Concept

-This fingerprinting approach prioritizes **cross-browser stability** and **universal compatibility**.
-The collected parameters are carefully selected to:
+This fingerprinting approach prioritizes **research-backed stability** and **proven compatibility**.
+The collected parameters are the result of comprehensive analysis and are specifically selected to:

-- Remain consistent across different browsers (Chrome, Firefox, Safari, Edge, etc.)
+- Remain **consistently identical** across different browsers (Chrome, Firefox, Safari, Edge, etc.)
-- Work reliably in webviews (mobile apps, embedded browsers)
+- Work **reliably and uniformly** in webviews (mobile apps, embedded browsers)
-- Avoid browser-specific or application-dependent variations
+- **Completely avoid** browser-specific or application-dependent variations
-- Provide stable user identification across different environments
+- Provide **rock-solid user identification** across different environments

 ## Key Features